MichelFortes/articles-RFC9745/README.md

 To run the project using Docker Compose, follow these steps:

+1. **Prerequisites**:
-1. Ensure you have Docker and Docker Compose installed on your system.
+   - Ensure you have Docker and Docker Compose installed on your system.
+   - Verify that the `docker-compose.yaml` file is correctly configured for your environment.

+2. **Start the Services**:
-3. Start the services using Docker Compose (rebuilding the project every time):
+   Start the services using Docker Compose (rebuilding the project every time):
    ```bash
    docker-compose up --build
    ```
-4. The services will start, and you can access them as defined in the `docker-compose.yaml` file.
+3. The services will start, and you can access them as defined in the `docker-compose.yaml` file.

 To stop the services, press `Ctrl+C` and run:
 ```bash